How to Tell If You Have Cockroaches

 An impeccably clean home is far less likely to attract these pests in the first place, but it can also make it more difficult for them to sustain their population.
 Secure food and even pet food in glass containers to make it more difficult for them to access.
 You may also want to look for entry points, such as breaks in sewer lines.

 Ready to take the next step in your mission to rid your home of cockroaches?
 EarthKind offers Stay Away® Ants & Cockroaches which is a deterrent that relies on plant-derived essential oils.
 This is an excellent alternative to harmful chemicals.
 It’s easy to use and can easily be implemented in places you are unable to reach on your own.
-Order online today or contact us to learn more about our products.
+Order online today, find it in a store near you, or contact us to learn more about EarthKind products.